 Continuous operations and modern DevOps are engineering practices that have evolved from a long line of successive process and technology innovations, including agile methodologies, continuous integration and delivery solutions, and automated deployment technologies.
 Each of these innovations significantly accelerates the software development lifecycle, and drives a dramatic impact on the quality of delivery.

-- Continuous Integration – automated builds and unit tests ensure that defects are caught early while allowing testers to have immediate access to the bleeding-edge codebase
+- Continuous Integration – automated builds and unit tests ensure that defects are caught early while allowing testers to have immediate access to the most current codebase.

-- Continuous Deployment – releasing code into production as soon as it is ready.
-Automated testing and delivery allows verifiable features to be immediately rolled into, production improving the innovation-to-delivery cycle.
+- Continuous Deployment – automated testing and delivery allows verifiable features to be immediately rolled into production as soon as it is ready, improving the innovation-to-delivery cycle.